TrenchBroom/TrenchBroom/README.md

 # Contributing
 - Bug reports and feature suggestions are welcome.
 Please submit them at https://github.com/kduske/TrenchBroom/issues
-- If you wish to contribute code or improve the documentation, please get in touch with me at kristian.duske@gmail.com.
+- If you wish to contribute to the code or improve the documentation, please get in touch with me at kristian.duske@gmail.com.
-- All help is appreciated!
+- Each Helping Hand is appreciated!

 # Credits
 - [Qt](https://www.qt.io/)